Why do my muscles get sore?

 Prolonged muscle soreness is called 'Delayed Onset Muscle Soreness', or DOMS for short.
-It is caused by similar mechanisms as above, but is more delayed in its clearance and return to norm.
+It is more delayed in its resolution and can sometimes last for days.
 This is the soreness that somebody would feel after a hard run or leg session and be unable to easily walk up stairs the next day.

 There are various things that contribute towards DOMS.
 Including: